 Also called a judicial lien, a judgment lien can attach to your property when you lose a lawsuit and you owe the other party money.
 When a creditor, such as a credit card company or debt collector, wins a judgment against you for unpaid debt, they will not automatically be awarded a lien against your home in most states.

-How to remove a lien on a property
+How does a lien affect property ownership?

 Pay off the debt